SjorsScholten/ProgrammingParadigms/docs/paradigms_research.md

 ## Brainstorm

 **What are Programming Paradigms?** </br>
-a specific notation pattern to structure a program.
+A specific notation pattern to structure a program.

 </br>

 **What Programming Paradigms are out there?** </br>
-Sofar I have heard of the following paradigms:
+Sofar, I have heard of the following paradigms:
-- Object Oriented
+- Object-Oriented
 - Data Oriented
 - Functional
 - Procedural